mguida22/InForm/README.md

 Before attempting to run the Tolerances program, be sure you have all of the required modules installed.

 Once you have done that, upload the Tolerances sketch to your Teensy.
 After the sketch has finished uploading run the SaveTolerances.py file, which can be ran through the command line as follows.
-Replace the third arguement with your the port of your arduino and the fourth with your baud rate (most likely 9600).
+Replace the third argument with your the port of your Arduino and the fourth with your baud rate (most likely 9600).

 ```
 $ python SaveTolerances.py /dev/tty.usbmodem728331 9600